greggelong/langtonsAnt/README.md

  - offx 200, offy 105 (creates long highways that in a very long period oscillation)
  - offx 58, offy 167
  - offx 60, offy 1 (this is a nice long one but needs to be on torus)
+ - offx 13, iffy 28 (looks really cool on the javascript version)
  - if you reverse these they are different oscillations

  as far as I have seen one has to be odd and the other even to get an oscillation.
 Both even or both odd